Artemmkin/Artemmkin.github.io/_posts/2017-08-12-aws-lambda-github-bot.md

 ---
 layout: post
 title: >
-    Create a simple bot using AWS Lambda to visualize your work with GitHub projects.
+    How to visualize your workflow with GitHub projects using AWS Lambda.
 tags: [aws, awslambda, git, github]
 ---
 ### The problem